timothyparez/zenbook-duo-touchpad-toggle/README.md

 If you want to compile the tool yourself,
 make sure you have .NET9 (or later) installed
-and run `dotnet build -c Release` in the project directory.
+and run `dotnet publish` in the project directory.